SumitMalodiya/CSS-Projects/README.md

 functional.
 Additionally, the cards are responsive, adapting seamlessly to different screen sizes and devices.

 -   ### Example:
-You can view the deployed project here [Link to the project] (https://sumitmalodiya.github.io/CSS-Projects/Product-cards/).
+You can view the deployed project here [Link to the project](https://sumitmalodiya.github.io/CSS-Projects/Product-cards/).

 ## project6:
 # Sidebar-menu